About the Practice Act

 What will happen to non-certified vet techs and vet assistants that have been working as veterinary technicians?

 A grandfather clause will need to be determined; this is decided by the Legislators.
-We are supportive of a lenient grandfather clause.

 Inform veterinary staff about our initiative to be included in the MN Practice Act, and gain their support.
 Educate the general public about the crucial roles that credentialed vet techs and vet assistants play in their pet’s welfare.
 If we are able to get support to amend the Practice Act, we will need you to contact your legislators in the future.